ludocode/pottery/examples/pottery/sort_deque/README.md

 We also demonstrate the inherent base and inherent count support in the array_access template.
 Since a deque has a built-in array, we pass its base and count to the sort algorithm as `ARRAY_ACCESS_BEGIN` and `ARRAY_ACCESS_COUNT`.
 This means we don't have to pass these to the sort algorithm, so `sort_deque()` takes only the deque itself as its argument!

 Note that we sort the trivial type `int`.
 You can instead put a non-bitwise-movable type in the deque and sort over it instead.
-You would just need to supply a `LIFECYCLE_MOVE` configuration to both the deque and sort algorithm.
+You would just need to supply a `LIFECYCLE_MOVE` expression to both the deque and sort algorithm.
 As an exercise you could extend this example to sort a deque of Pottery's example [string](../string/).